Shopify/cli-kit/README.md

 ### Folder Structure
 * `/exe/` - Location of the executables for your application.
 * `/lib/` - Location of the resources for your app (modules, classes, helpers, etc).
-    * `myproject.rb` - The main file for your application.
+    * `myproject.rb` - This file is the starting point for where to look for all other files.
+It configures autoload and autocall for the app.
     * `myproject/` - Stores the various commands/entry points.
         * `entry_point.rb` - This is the file that is first called from the executable.
 It handles loading and commands.